OpenSmartEnvironment/ose-fs/README.md

 # Open Smart Environment - Filesystem
-This package is a part of OSE suite.
+This package is a part of the OSE suite.
+All packages can be found [on GitHub](https://github.com/opensmartenvironment/).

-The main advantage of OSE is the easy creation of applications consisting of multiple instances working as a single whole.
-The objective is to develop an all-encompassing personal mesh running various devices including HTPCs, phones, tablets, workstations, servers, Raspberry Pis, home automation gadgets, wearables, drones etc.
+The main advantage of OSE is the easy creation of applications consisting of multiple instances that work as a single whole.
+The objective is to develop an all-encompassing personal mesh running on various devices including HTPCs, phones, tablets, workstations, servers, Raspberry Pis, home automation gadgets, wearables, drones etc.

 For more information about OSE see **the [documentation](http://opensmartenvironment.github.io/doc/)**.